pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 l1-cli plugin start $(pwd)/helloworld.py
 ```

-Veryify that the plugin is running with:
+Verify that the plugin is running with:

 ```
 l1-cli plugin list
 ```

-and you should see the plugin outputed like:
+and you should see the plugin output like:

 ```
  {